thomasdavis/blah/packages/cli/README.md

 # Run a simulation of an MCP client interacting with the server
 blah mcp simulate

+# Start a SLOP server to expose all tools via HTTP
+blah slop start

 # Validate a BLAH manifest file
 blah validate path/to/blah.json